'Back to School' deals on Amazon devices now live

 Who’s ready for back to school?
 Nobody.
-However, this date is inevitable and Amazon is helping out by discounting its own devices.
-Below is a list of deals you can currently take advantage of.
+However, the passage of time is inevitable, and Amazon is helping out by discounting its own devices.

+Below is a list of deals you can currently take advantage of:

 - Echo Dot (3rd gen) for $34.99 (save $20)